clifgriffin/simple-ldap-login/readme.txt

 This is simply a high level overview.
 The actual logic the plugin employs is more complex, but hopefully this gives you an idea, philosophically, about how the plugin accomplishes what it does.
 If the plugin is unable to authenticate the user, it passes it down the chain to Wordpress.
 (Unless security mode is set to high, which will disable this functionality.)

 == Changelog ==
+**Version 1.4.0.5**
+* Updated adLDAP to version 4.x
+* Fixed error in OpenLDAP group membership check
+* As always TEST this first.
+Don't assume it works…I don't have a testing environment to ensure it will work correctly.

 **Version 1.4.0.4**
 * Fixes nickname bug accidentally put back in in last version.
 (My bad!)